fyquah/hardcaml_zprize/zprize/msm_pippenger/README.md

 ## Key optimizations

- 1. Early on we decided rather than implementing all of pippengers algorithm on the FPGA, it would be better to only implement point additions, and focus on as high throughput as possible.
+ 1. Early on we decided rather than implementing all of Pippengers algorithm on the FPGA, it would be better to only implement point additions, and focus on as high throughput as possible.
 We implemented a fully pipelined adder which can take new inputs to add every clock cycle, with a result appearing on the output